AnudaHarish/serverside-express/README.md

 frameworks: Anugular, Bootstrap
 run: ng serve - for local running

-JWT authentication used for generating access token and the refresh token verifyJWT middleware will be used to check for the validity of the token Access token will be saved in the application memory and the refresh token will be sent as http only cookie When user logout the refesh token will be removed from the refrsh_tokens table Access token also will be set as empty string from the frontend
+JWT authentication used for generating access token and the refresh token. verifyJWT middleware will be used to check for the validity of the token.
+Access token will be saved in the application memory and the refresh token will be sent as http only cookie.
+When user logout the refesh token will be removed from the refrsh_tokens table.
+Access token also will be set as empty string from the frontend.

 testing criterias